-Parliament recently passed the Fiscal Transfers Act, providing the mechanism for the formulation and implementation of objective criteria for allocating resources to local democratic organs.
+4.121 Mr. Speaker, Parliament recently passed the Fiscal Transfers Act, providing the mechanism for the formulation and implementation of objective criteria for allocating resources to Local Democratic Organs.
 The Act also provides for local authorities to increase their revenues by way of a limited number of specific measures.
 These are useful steps in expanding democracy by providing some level of financial autonomy to the regions.
-The evidence is that very few, if any, of the local democratic organs have availed themselves of these opportunities.
+The evidence is that very few, if any, of the Local Democratic Organs have availed themselves of these opportunities.
 Over the coming months, the Ministry of Finance will engage the Ministry of Communities, Regional Chairpersons and Regional Executive Officers on the most effective ways to give life to the legislation.
 With these measures in place, we think that the resourcefulness and creativity of our people will be given impetus and there will be better and faster development across the country.

-- e.
-Financial Sector Development and Reform - i.
+e.
+Financial Sector Development and Reform

+i.
 Financial Sector Development

-The fostering of price and monetary stability through the promotion of stable credit and exchange conditions conducive to the growth of the economy are critical functions of the Bank of Guyana, the premier institution in the financial sector.
-Throughout last year and the first half of 2015, the licensed financial sector, including the insurance sector, remained strong; it was adequately capitalised, profitable and with high excess holdings of liquid assets.
-For the banking sector, the Capital Adequacy Ratio (CAR) was 21.63%, indicating that the sector has adequate buffer to support it in adverse times.
+4.122 Mr. Speaker, the fostering of price and monetary stability through the promotion of stable credit and exchange conditions conducive to the growth of the economy are critical functions of the Bank of Guyana, the premier institution in the financial sector.
+Throughout last year and the first half of 2015, the licensed financial sector, including the insurance sector, remained strong; it was adequately capitalized, profitable and with high excess holdings of liquid assets.
+For the banking sector the Capital Adequacy Ratio (CAR) was 21.63 percent, indicating that the sector has adequate buffer to support it in adverse times.

-At end of December 2014, total assets of the licensed financial institutions stood at \$508.9 billion, 3.6% above the level at the end of 2013, with the commercial banks accounting for \$413.8 billion or 81.3% of total assets.
-As at 30th June, 2015 total assets for the licensed financial institutions (LFIs) amounted to \$525.6 billion or 3.3% above December, 2014.
+4.123 At end-December 2014, total assets of the licensed financial institutions stood at \$508.9 billion, 3.6 percent above the level at end-2013, with the commercial banks accounting for \$413.8 billion or 81.3 percent of total assets.
+As at June 30, 2015 total assets for the Licensed Financial Institutions (LFIs) amounted to \$525.6 billion, 3.3 percent above December 2014.
 Overall, the level of assets in the system is indicative of an environment stimulating and promoting growth.
 Supporting this asset base were deposits of \$411.8 billion at the end of June 2015.
-For the same period, the aggregate credit portfolio of the licenced financial institutions was \$247.7 billion.
-Credit to the private sector rose 1.6% over the end of December 2014 to \$205.2 billion.
-The real estate sector credit rose 3.4% to \$115.5 billion and accounted for 46.6% of total credit.
-Low income mortgage loans rose by 1% to reach to \$39.7 billion for the same period.
-Profits of the licensed financial institutions, for January - June 2015, were \$6.6 billion or 50.25% of the level earned in 2014.
-The banking sector accounted for 86.2% of the profits.
+For the same period, the aggregate credit portfolio of the LFIs was \$247.7 billion.
+Credit to the private sector rose 1.6 percent over end-December 2014 to \$205.2 billion.
+The real estate sector credit rose 3.4 percent to \$115.5 billion and accounted for 46.6 percent of total credit.
+Low income mortgage loans rose by 1 percent to reach to \$39.7 billion for the same period.
+Profits of the licensed financial institutions, for January - June 2015, were \$6.6 billion or 50.25 percent of the level earned in 2014.
+The banking sector accounted for 86.2 percent of the profits and the non-banks the remainder.
 It is anticipated that the banks will continue to maintain their profitability, in spite of the deteriorating loan portfolios, largely by improving their efficiency.